hippke/tls/docs/source/Python interface.rst

    The matching between the stellar parameter table and the limb darkening table is performed by first finding the nearest :math:`T_{\rm eff}`, and subsequently the nearest :math:`{\rm logg}`.

 .. note::
     **Data sources:**

-    K1 data and priors are pulled using `kplr <http://dfm.io/kplr/>`_.
+    K1 data are pulled from the catalog for Revised Stellar Properties of Kepler Targets (`Mathur et al. 2017 <https://ui.adsabs.harvard.edu/?#abs/2017ApJS..229...30M>`_) with limb darkening coefficients from `Claret et al. (2012, 2013) <https://ui.adsabs.harvard.edu/#abs/2012A%26A...546A..14C/abstract>`_.
+Data are pulled from Vizier using AstroQuery and matched to limb darkening values saved locally in a CSV file within the TLS package.

     K2 data are collated from the K2 Ecliptic Plane Input Catalog (`Huber et al. 2016 <https://ui.adsabs.harvard.edu/#abs/2016ApJS..224....2H/abstract>`_) with limb darkening coefficients from `Claret et al. (2012, 2013) <https://ui.adsabs.harvard.edu/#abs/2012A%26A...546A..14C/abstract>`_.
-Data are pulled from local CSV files within the TLS package.
+Data are pulled from Vizier using AstroQuery and matched to limb darkening values saved locally in a CSV file within the TLS package.

     TESS data are collated from the TESS Input Catalog (`TIC, Stassun et al. 2018 <http://adsabs.harvard.edu/abs/2017arXiv170600495S>`_) with limb darkening coefficients from `Claret et al. (2017) <https://ui.adsabs.harvard.edu/?#abs/2017A%26A...600A..30C>`_.
-Due to the large size of the catalog, data are not saved locally.
 TIC data are pulled from `MAST <https://archive.stsci.edu/tess/>`_ and matched to limb darkening values saved locally in a CSV file within the TLS package.

 .. warning::